A2U8C/DS164_A2M/README.md

 ## 3. Diary maintenance

 ### 3.1.
 Launch  Complaint:
-The officer can view the various complaints and their details.Also enables an officer to file a report against illegal activities.
+The officer can view various complaints and their details.
+Also enables an officer to file a report against illegal activities.
-There are 2 tabs :
+For viewing recorded cases there are 2 types of cases:
-- Open : Which is visible to all the officers.
+- Open cases: Which is visible to all the officers.
-- Serious : Which is visible to the higher officers.
+- Serious cases: Which is visible only to the restricted officers according to their hierarchy.

 They can view the details of the full case and also export as pdf which is stored in internal storage and pdf can easily be shared through whatsapp or other platforms.
 For filling a case :